From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Experiments

 \subsubsection{Age Group Granularity}

 For AIFR, we also test how different age group partitions affect accuracy.
 Since facial aging effects are subtle over a few years and to control the computational complexity of our method, we test age group granularities ranging from 5 to 10 years.
-The results for different age group granularities on the AgeDB dataset are presented in Table IX.
-The best results are achieved when the entire dataset is divided into groups with an age span of 6 years (e.g., 0-5, 6-11, etc.).
-An age span of 5 years also delivers similar results but with higher computational complexity, as more samples need to be synthesized and used for contrastive learning.
+The results for different age group granularities on the AgeDB dataset are presented in Table X. The best results are achieved when the entire dataset is divided into groups with a 6-year age span (e.g., 0-5, 6-11, etc.).
+An age span of 5 years also yields similar results, albeit with higher computational complexity, as more samples need to be synthesized and utilized for contrastive learning.
 As the age span in each group increases, the AIFR accuracy gradually decreases due to higher intra-class dynamics.